mbloch/mapshaper/README.md

 ### Interactive tool

-The interactive web interface works in recent versions of Chrome and Firefox as well as IE 10+.
+The web UI works in recent versions of Chrome and Firefox as well as IE 10+.
 Exporting is not supported in Safari.
 If you encounter out-of-memory errors using Chrome, try Firefox, which can handle Shapefiles larger than 1GB.

 The mapshaper distribution includes the script `mapshaper-gui`, which runs mapshaper's web interface locally.
 You can also visit [mapshaper.org](http://www.mapshaper.org) to use mapshaper online.